Today is Evan’s 2nd birthday! Here is an overview of the cake, food, and decorations.

 I printed off a large 2 on Microsoft Word as a base and drew with a red chalk marker around it.
-I colored small rectangle boxes alternating with white, yellow, white, green, white, red, white, and blue around the edges of the canvas.
+For the border, I alternated small rectangle boxes in white, yellow, green, red, and blue.
 Also using Microsoft Word, I wrote out the words and set them to the fonts I wanted to fit inside the 2.
 I printed off the fonts and clip art on thin (need to be able to see the letters on the other side) computer paper, cut, and arranged them on the board to make sure everything fit the way I wanted.

 I surrounded the chalkboard with paper blocks.
 I used a Fiskars Squeeze Punch, Large – Circle to cut out the circles and glued them to the larger pieces of paper with large scrapbooking pop dots.

-I downloaded lego font, then printed and cut out the letters.
-I punched holes on each side of the top of the triangles and connected them with ribbon.
+I downloaded lego font, then printed and cut out the letters, punched holes on each side of the top of the triangles and connected them with ribbon.
 I taped the banners to the wall and covered the tape with the 2 circle blocks.

 It was perfect, since Evan’s legos had recently outgrown his container and we needed somewhere to store them.

-Food: Chips and Salsa; Fruit, Pretzels, and Graham Crackers with Nutella and Chocolate Cream Cheese Dip; Vegetables with French Onion Dip; Dakkochi (Korean Chicken Skewers); Grilled Pesto Shrimp Skewers; Dark Chocolate and Sea Salt Almonds; Manchego Cheese Straws; and Lego-shaped Peanut Butter and Jelly (Strawberry or Grape)/Honey Sandwiches.
+For the food, we served: Chips and Salsa; Fruit, Pretzels, and Graham Crackers with Nutella and Chocolate Cream Cheese Dip; Vegetables with French Onion Dip; Dakkochi (Korean Chicken Skewers); Grilled Pesto Shrimp Skewers; Dark Chocolate and Sea Salt Almonds; Manchego Cheese Straws; and Lego-shaped Peanut Butter and Jelly (Strawberry or Grape)/Honey Sandwiches.

 The biggest hits were the Nutella and Chocolate Cream Cheese Dip, Grilled Pesto Shrimp Skewers, Lego Sandwiches, and Dakkochi.